syncrosim/pysyncrosim/docs/quickstart.rst

 Connecting Python to SyncroSim
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The next step in setting up the Python environment for the ``pysyncrosim`` workflow is to create a SyncroSim Session instance in Python that provides the connection to your installed copy of the SyncroSim software.
-A new Session is created using the :class:`~pysyncrosim.session.Session()` class.
-The Session can be initialized with a path to the folder on your computer where SyncroSim has been installed.
-If no arguments are specified when the Session class is initialized, then the default install folder is used (Windows only).
+The next step in setting up the Python environment for the ``pysyncrosim`` workflow is to create a SyncroSim session instance in Python that provides the connection to your installed copy of the SyncroSim software.
+A new session is created using the :class:`~pysyncrosim.session.Session()` class.
+The session can be initialized with a path to the folder on your computer where SyncroSim has been installed.
+If no arguments are specified when the session class is initialized, then the default install folder is used (Windows only).

 .. code-block:: pycon

-   # Load Session
+   # Load session
    >>> my_session = ps.Session()

-   # Load Session using path to SyncroSim Installation
+   # Load session using path to SyncroSim Installation
    >>> my_session = ps.Session(location = "path\\to\\install_folder")

 You can check to see which version of SyncroSim your Python script is connected to by running the :meth:`~pysyncrosim.session.Session.version()` method.